When: June 18-23, 2017

-Instructors are MSU faculty, graduate students and experienced professionals from the area.
-University students and professionals act as director and counselors throughout the week.
+Instructors are MSU faculty members, students and experienced professionals from the area.
+University students and professionals act as directors and counselors throughout the week.

 Students have the option of staying overnight in the campus dorms or commuting from home each day.
-All classes emphasize personal instruction and small group interaction as well as a "hands-on" approach.
+All classes emphasize personal instruction, small group interaction and a "hands-on" experiential approach.
 Academic, recreational and social activities offer students a chance to interact with their peers and sample campus life.